bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     And we see we end up with the same second order differential equation as Equation 4, which yields the same solution :math:`x(t) = Acos(\frac{k}{m}t + \phi)`.
-    As you can see, we didn't really gain anything by using the Lagrangian but often times in multiple dimensions, potentially with a different coordinate basis, the Lagrangian method is easier to use.
+    We didn't really gain anything by using the Lagrangian but often times in multiple dimensions, potentially with a different coordinate basis, the Lagrangian method is easier to use.

 One last note before we move on to the next section.
-It turns out the Euler-Lagrange from Equation 9 is agnostic to the coordinate system we are using.
+It turns out the Euler-Lagrange equation from Equation 9 is agnostic to the coordinate system we are using.
-In other words, for another coordinate system :math:`q_i:= q_i(x_1,\ldots,x_N;t)` (with the appropriate inverse mapping :math:`x_i:= x_i(q_1,\ldots,q_N;t)`), then the Euler-Lagrange equation works with the new coordinate system as well (at the stationary point):
+In other words, for another coordinate system :math:`q_i:= q_i(x_1,\ldots,x_N;t)` (with the appropriate inverse mapping :math:`x_i:= x_i(q_1,\ldots,q_N;t)`), the Euler-Lagrange equation still works:

 .. math::